 My Turn at Therapy

 So, I started seeing my son’s therapist, Monique, individually.
+Estee had gotten to a really great place and really did not require it any longer.
 She’d been learning about all of us for the past year through his individual and family therapy, so she had the full back story.
-I felt more than confident she could help me.
+I felt more than confident she could help me, so I went for it.
 It wasn’t long at all, before she looked at me straight in the face and told me what she thought was going on.
 To which I immediately responded, “But anxiety can ‘look’ like ADHD” and “But, I always made good grades growing up, how could I have ADHD?”
 To which she replied, “ADHD can ‘look’ like anxiety”… and “People with ADHD can be highly intelligent.”
 Point made.
 Point taken.

 Next, she sent me home with quizzes to take and a website to review (ADDitude magazine).
 She suggested if I felt comfortable with it, to share my results from the quizzes with her and we’d go from there.

 Needless to say, I got myself some high scores.
 I really couldn’t keep denying the obvious.
 So I shared my results and we talked about next steps and options.
 We discussed the fact that I could really be helped by medication … That when taken properly, it’s not addictive.
 And it wouldn’t necessarily need to be forever.
 Even if I only took it temporarily, it could give my brain a long-needed break so everything doesn’t have to be so hard.
 It could put me on a level playing field with neurotypical brains.